 Located on the first floor of the Health & Human Services Building, the STD Clinic serves as the primary diagnostic and treatment center for STDs in Dallas County.
 The clinic is open during the day, five days a week and in the evenings four days a week.
 Test for all major STDs such as gonorrhea, syphilis, chlamydia, and AIDS are performed.
 If detected, the clinic also provides treatment and referrals.
 In addition, the clinic performs epidemiological activities such as partner identification, notification, and counseling.
 As a secondary function, the clinic offers consultation and training to private physicians, agencies and professional staff of smaller treatment centers.

-• The FY2018 Budget for the STD Clinic represents a continuation of current service levels.
+- The FY2019 Budget reflects a continuation of FY2018 service levels - The FY2018 Budget for the STD Clinic represents a continuation of current service levels.